This is a sponsored post by National Vision, a supporter of NewGradOptometry & new graduate optometrists! 😎

 The Corporate Optometrist – Scheduling and Pace

-Corporate optometry is busy, as we see many patients who otherwise wouldn’t get the care they need.
+Practicing in a retail setting is busy, as we see many patients who otherwise wouldn’t get the care they need.
 With that said, during non-peak seasons, I average around two patients an hour and during peak times (January and August) I average around three patients an hour.
 The scheduling system at America’s Best also automatically builds in extra time for patients who need it, like young children, elderly, diabetics, etc.

 Being a float doctor, I travel between different offices in the Philadelphia area.
 Some locations are busier than others, but overall I have found that I always have enough time to give a full comprehensive eye exam to every patient.